w3c/longtasks/README.md

 // and receiving “longtask” entries in the observer.
 ```

-**Long-task threshold: we propose 50ms.** That is, the UA should emit long-task events whenever it detects tasks whose execution time exceeds >50ms.
+**Long-task threshold is 50ms.** That is, the UA should emit long-task events whenever it detects tasks whose execution time exceeds >50ms.

 ### Demo
 For a quick demo of a partial implementation, in the latest Chrome Canary (version 55.0.2867.0 or up) go to [chrome://flags](chrome://flags) and enable the flag: "Experimental Web Platform features".